osisoft/OCS-Docs/Documentation/SequentialDataStore/Writing_Data_API.md

   How the data is serialized depends upon the type of event you are inserting.
 For example, the following code shows a single WaveData event serialized as JSON.
-See the Qi code samples for the complete WaveData example.
+See the SDS code samples for the complete WaveData example.

   ::